Evdawg/Project_4_FF_ML/README.md

 ---
 ## Project Conclusions:
 - Predictive model accuracy was improved by increasing the quantity of input data and by applying Random Forest Classification.
-- Significant features affected model performance were isolated and visualized.
+- The significant features that affected model performance were isolated and visualized.
 - Initial Logistic Regression modeling was least accurate for the Tight End position.

 ---